stuycs-gh-classrooms/4_cw00_march-jf/README.md

 #### Question 1
 What information that was part of the original image has been lost via edge detection?
+The border of the red states are lost.
+The concentrated red area distorted the edge detection.

 #### Question 2